 Color and cut out a groundhog face pattern.
 Glue or staple it to a strip of green construction paper measured to fit the child's head.

 Mini Book #2

-First you need a brown heart about the size of a quarter of sheet of construction paper and s much smaller brown heart and a small white heart.
+First, you need a brown heart about the size of a quarter of a sheet of construction paper and s much smaller brown heart and a small white heart.
 Turn the big heart upside down and that is his face.
 Glue on two wiggly eyes and draw a nose on the part of the heart that goes up (its the middle of the top of the heart which is now at the bottom) Glue the small white heart under the nose upside down, these are his teeth. (glue the white heart from underneath so you only see the teeth, not the pointed part of the heart) Cut the small brown heart in two and glue them on as ears then glue the whole thing to a strip of construction paper (any color) long enough to be a headband.
 This is a really cute groundhog.
 Have fun!!!!

 ~Submitted by Barbara

 Students ice cupcakes with chocolate frosting.
 Add 2 vanilla wafers to the back of the cupcake for ears; add 2 marshmallows to the front of the cupcake for teeth; add 2 M&M's for eyes.

 Ice a chocolate cupcake with chocolate icing.
 Using brown gel put eyes and a mouth on Nutter Butter cookies for the ground hog.
 Place the cookie into the back side of the cupcake and sprinkle the cupcake with green sprinkles.

 Groundhogs like to nibble on grasses and other greens that grow near their burrows.
 For "groundhog lunches" let the children help make watercress and romaine lettuce salads to eat with a favorite dressing.